New in 2024:

 Riding Venice's People Mover is easy: There's only one route, and the fare is (regardless of where you board or get off).
-If you have a leftover ACTV bus ticket from Mestre or the Lido, you can use that instead of buying a People Mover ticket.
+If you have an unused ACTV land-bus ticket, you can validate that instead of buying a People Mover ticket.

 You can pay with euro coins , banknotes (€5, €10, or €20), or a credit card.
 The machines have instructions in four languages.
 (Ignore the monthly-ticket option, which is meant for daily commuters.)

 After you've bought your ticket, go to the entry checkpoint and hold your ticket under the scanner with the barcode up.
 When the barrier opens, go through and continue upstairs via the escalator or lift.